mrunal763/Voice-Assistant/README.md

 Ensure that all dependencies are installed before running the code.

-## 👨‍💻 Contributor:

-- Shailesh Gatkul: Developer of the AI Assistant.

 ## 📝 Note:

 - Replace "YOUR_API_KEY" in the code with your OpenWeatherMap API key to enable weather information retrieval.